davidvetrano/grunt-messageformat-amd/README.md

   - `nls/module-b.json`: `{locale: 'root', domain: 'module-b'}`
   - `nls/pl/module-a.json`: `{locale: 'pl', domain: 'module-a'}`
   - `nls/pl/module-b.json`: `{locale: 'pl', domain: 'module-b'}`

+#### options.includeJs

+Type: `String`
+Default value: Contents of the `messageformat/lib/messageformat.include.js` file, if it can be resolved; `null` otherwise.

+JavaScript code to include between the locale definition and the returned translation messages in the compiled file.

+Used to include a common JS code required by the messageformat.js module since version 0.1.8.

 ### Usage Examples